 The land use of Pakapakanthi/Victoria Park is one of the largest intact parkland spaces to the east of the city.
 The park is bounded by Wakefield Road, Fullarton Road, Greenhill Road and Beaumont Road.

-The grandstand is a dominant feature of the park and has a significant association with the early use of the Park Lands, which is further discussed in page 166.
 The space has principally been a venue for equestrian activities and events for most of its history since colonialisation and this is reflected in shape and design of later adaptation for other uses when horse racing fell away.
 A secondary function of Park 16 has been as a venue for tree planting, the establishment of tree plantations, and more importantly its role as the site for the first Arbor Day plantings and celebrations in Australia; the fore-runner of the present Land Care, Greening Australia, and catchment management initiatives.
 Extant plantings are primarily River Red Gums and South Australian Blue Gum.